News

 Ayesha Nayyar

 Ayesha co-presented Crime, Are We Tough Enough?, a five-part series for BBC One.
 In the programmes Ayesha examined why many believe the criminal justice system has broken down.
 Ayesha, who has represented many victims of crime advocated a tougher system with longer sentences, harsher prison environments and increased police powers to restore law and order back on our streets.
-Utilising her vast experience she interviewed victims, ex-villains, prison officers, doctors and spent time with police on the front line.
+Utilising her vast experience, she interviewed victims, ex-villains, prison officers, doctors and spent time with police on the front line.
 The programme was a widespread ‘pick of the week’ in the press.

 Ayesha combines a warm and empathetic interviewing style with pursuing the truth; cross examining and grilling interviewees.
+She is able to explain legal concepts in a clear manner for a wide range of legal subjects providing useful take home advice for the consumer.

 Ayesha is proud of her working class heritage having grown up in Manchester.
-As a Pakistani Muslim woman, she is strong in her faith and commitment to the issues that affect ethnic minorities.
+As a Pakistani Muslim woman, she is strong in her faith and commitment to issues that affect ethnic minorities.

 Parm Sandhu